Package 'fastVoteR'

 (logical(1))

-Whether to shuffle the candidates randomly before computing the ranking.
-Shuffling ensures consistent random tie-breaking across methods and prevents deterministic biases when candidates with equal scores are encountered.
+Whether to randomly shuffle candidates before ranking.
+This provides random tie-breaking and avoids deterministic bias when scores are equal.
 Default is TRUE.
-Set to FALSE if deterministic ordering of candidates is preferred.

 Details

-This method implements several consensus-based ranking methods, where voters express preferences for candidates.
-The input framework considers:
+We implement several consensus-based ranking methods, where voters express preferences for candidates.
+The framework has three components:

-• Voters: A list where each element represents the preferences (subsets of candidates) of a single voter.
+• Voters: A list where each element is the set of approved candidates for a single voter.

-• Candidates: A vector of all possible candidates.
-This vector is shuffled before processing to enforce random tie-breaking across methods.
+• Candidates: A character vector of all possible candidates.
+This vector can be shuffled to randomize tie-breaking across methods.

-• Weights: A numeric vector specifying the influence of each voter.
-Equal weights indicate all voters contribute equally; different weights can reflect varying voter importance.
+• Weights: A numeric vector giving each voter’s influence.
+Equal weights mean equal influence; differing weights reflect varying importance.

 Value